primatejs/primate/docs/guide/responses.md

 };
 ```

-In this case, Primate will load the HTML component at `components/hello.html`.
+In this case, Primate will load the HTML component at `components/hello.html`,
+inject the HTML component code into the index file located at `pages/app.html`
+and serve the resulting file at the path GET `/html`.
+In case no such file
+exists, Primate will fall back to its [default app.html][default-index].

 ```html caption=components/hello.html
 <p>Hello, world!</p>
 ```

-Similarly to the `html` handler, this handler will also embed the content of
-the component into `pages/app.html`, either your custom one or its default.

 ### Error